Don Smerek

-Donald Frederick Smerek (born December 20, 1957) is a former professional American football defensive lineman in the National Football League for the Dallas Cowboys.
+Donald Frederick Smerek (December 20, 1957 – March 16, 2024) was an American professional football player who was a defensive lineman for the Dallas Cowboys of the National Football League (NFL).
 He played college football at the University of Nevada.

-Early years
+Early life

 Smerek attended Basic High School, where he was an All-state player in football.
 He also practiced basketball.

-He accepted a football scholarship from the University of Nevada, which was an NCAA Division II school.
+He accepted a football scholarship from the University of Nevada, which was an NCAA Division II school at the time.

 In 1978, the program moved up to Division I-AA.
+He contributed to the team achieving a No. 1 national ranking during that season.

-As a senior, he helped his team finish undefeated (11-0) in the regular season and was named All-Big Sky at defensive end.
+As a senior in 1979, he helped his team finish undefeated (11-0) in the regular season and was named All-Big Sky at defensive end.